 The biggest players in the music industry aren’t the artists themselves, but the distributors, many of which have grown into massive billion-dollar companies.
 Warner Chappell, Universal Music, and Sony/ATV account for well over 50 percent of music publishing revenues around the world.
-These companies amass billions of dollars in revenue each year from music publishing alone, and have massive influence over the industry as a whole.
+The revenue generated by the music giants is mostly accumulated through recorded music but these companies also amass billions of dollars in revenue each year from music publishing alone, and have massive influence over the industry as a whole.
 Many of the world’s biggest record labels are owned by these publishing companies, meaning that their influence extends all the way to the artists themselves.
+For this reason, there has been an increased interest in independent music publishers.
+While Indies’ individual market share cannot exceed five percent, their overall market impact with their niche-offerings should not be underestimated.

 This text provides general information.
 Statista assumes no